MattiDoubleU/Pands-Project/README.md

 Let's examine the plots to identify some useful insights and patterns from the dataset:

 Kde plots for petal width and petal length show that Iris Setosa can be distinguished from Iris Versicolor and Iris Virginica using either of these features.
-It is the Setosa species that yypically has smaller sepal lengths and widths, often forming a tight cluster in the lower left of the scatter plot.
+It is the Setosa species that typically has smaller sepal lengths and widths, often forming a tight cluster in the lower left of the scatter plot.
 On the contrary Versicolor and Virginica species usually have larger sepal lengths and widths, with Virginica generally being the largest.
 They form separate clusters that might overlap.
 Scatter plot between petal width and petal length reveals a linear relationship.
 Additionally, this relationship allows for linear separation of all the classes.
 When petal width/length is plotted against sepal width/length, Iris Setosa is clearly separated from Iris Versicolor and Iris Virginica.